Learn How To Lay Tile

 Sealing your mosaic

 The last step is sealing your tiles.
-Seven to fourteen days after applying your grout you should seal it with the appropriate grout and tile sealer.
+Approximately seven days after applying your grout you should seal it with the appropriate grout and tile sealer.
 There are different types of sealers depending on the material or tesserae used in your mosaics.
+Your local ceramic tile store will recommend the appropriate grout sealer for your tiles.

 Now that you have finished your mosaic you can admire it for years to come!